Moonveil-Kanata/muragraylevelfix-deck/README.md

 As this is using gamescope compositor itself, then it works on everything that shows on the screen.
 OpenGL, Nested Desktop, you name it, when launching the game.

 **The downside of this method, it's tank your performance by a lot**

+Usually I'll use this on app like Chrome, Nested Desktop, etc, while opengl games usually is an older game, so performance penaly shouldn't really visible

 Set this as launch-command per-game
 ```